Hurricane Matthew: Evacuations begin as deadly storm nears

 Are you affected by Hurricane Matthew?
 If it is safe for you to do so, WhatsApp us on *+44 7435 939 154* to share your photos, experiences and video.
 Please tag #CNNiReport in your message.

+(CNN)With Hurricane Matthew ready to slam the United States in the next day or two, time is running out to get ready.

-Hurricane Matthew could make landfall in the United States on Friday morning on Florida's east coast, CNN meteorologist Dave Hennen said.
+The deadly storm could make landfall Friday morning on Florida's east coast, CNN meteorologist Dave Hennen said.

 "I cannot emphasize enough that everyone in our state must prepare now for a direct hit," Florida Gov. Rick Scott said Wednesday.